Finding the best saucepans and frying pans in the UK can be a real challenge. That’s why we decided to write this article – to make it easy!

 We hope this look at copper cookware has been helpful.
 The manufacturers of copper cookware above build the best copper saucepans and frying pans available in the UK right now.

 If you want a traditional copper pan, your best bet is Baumalu.
-They make exceptional copper pans lined with tin.
-While you’re here, check out our other cookware articles.
+They make exceptional copper pans lined with tin, for example this saucepan available on Amazon.

 Scott is a writer and a passionate home chef.
 His passion for cooking began when he was 10 years old.
 Scott has been writing professionally for over five years now and loves to combine his passion for cooking with his day job.